How to Become a Forensic Nurse

 How Much Do Forensic Nurses Make?

 Forensic nurse salaries vary greatly based on location and the facilities in which they work.
-The average forensic nurse salary is $62,799 per year and ranges from around $49,436 to $81,248.
+The average forensic nurse salary is around $64,000 per year but can differ depending on your years of experience, certifications, location, and more.

 Exploring opportunities elsewhere?
 Consider submitting your nurse resume to one of these top-paying states: